phocks/devblog/content/2024-07-17-a-brief-interlude-into-gleam-concurrency.md

 I was intrigued, so I took a quick look into it.

-If you're intrigued too I recommend taking the [Gleam language tour](https://tour.gleam.run/ "The Gleam language tour"), or keep reading for a quick speedrun.
+If you're also intrigued I recommend taking the [Gleam language tour](https://tour.gleam.run/ "The Gleam language tour"), or keep reading for a quick speedrun.

 Gleam is easy to [install](https://gleam.run/getting-started/installing/ "Installation instruction for Gleam and Erlang etc.") via Homebrew or your system package manager.